 Lagos, an ancient marine town, is one of the most visited cities in the Algarve due to its renowned beaches, incredible rock formations, great variety of hotels, bars, restaurants and spirited summer nightlife.

-From wandering the alleys and streets of the Old Town to visiting historical sites, beach exploring, dolphin watching and taking boat trips, here are the 15 best tourist attractions and things to do in Lagos.
+From wandering the alleys and streets of the Old Town to visiting historical sites, beach exploring, dolphin watching and taking boat trips, here are the 18 best things to do in Lagos, Portugal.

 * Affiliate disclosure: Some of the links below are affiliate links, meaning I earn a small fee if you click through and make a purchase.
 There is never any additional cost to you, and I use some of these earnings for my monthly charitable donations.